Allergies in Dogs

 Because one flea can be a problem for the allergic dog, strict flea control is essential.
 This is difficult considering the life cycle of fleas, but with modern medications and home treatment options, you should be able to provide a flea free environment for your dog.
 Your veterinarian can give you tips on protecting your dog from fleas.
 When strict flea control is not possible, or in cases of severe itching, your veterinarian may prescribe anti-histamines or corticosteroids (steroids) to block the allergic reaction and give relief.
 If a secondary bacterial infection is present, an appropriate antibiotic will be prescribed.

-What is Inhalant Allergy (Atopy) and how is it treated?
+What Is Inhalant Allergy (Atopy) and How Is It Treated?

 The term “Inhalant Allergy” in the dog is used as a synonym for Atopy.
 The main inhalant allergens are tree pollens (cedar, ash, oak, etc.), grass pollens, weed pollens (ragweed), molds, mildew, and house dust mites.
 Many of these allergies occur seasonally, such as ragweed, cedar, and grass pollens.
 However, others such as molds, mildew, and house dust mites occur year-round.
 When humans inhale these allergens, the allergy manifests mainly with respiratory signs – runny eyes, runny nose, and sneezing (“hay fever”).
 Although sometimes the symptoms of allergies include allergic rhinitis or bronchitis, in most dogs the allergy manifests mainly with itchy skin (pruritus).
 Due to these clinical signs, the condition is also called “Inhalant Allergic Dermatitis”.
 The dog may rub its face, lick its feet and scratch the axillae (underarms).